Here’s the secret! Scope Management is the most crucial knowledge domain for all industries and all sizes of a project.

 I believe you need to use terms and language that any stakeholder understands.
 This piece of project scope baseline is mainly for the customer.

-Justification of a project.
-It is a short description of business need.
+It is a short description of the needs of the business.
 Sometimes one sentence is enough.
 The rest should stay in a Project Charter

-Firstly, you will not have to revisit these project exclusions again.
+Firstly, you won’t have to revisit these project exclusions again.
 Stakeholders may try to include them later during project execution.

 However, unless something dramatically changes, you should not waste time on reviewing exclusions.

-Secondly, unless it is clearly stated someone may still expect you will deliver it.
-Do not feed false expectations.
-It will be easier to hand off the project at the end.
+Secondly, unless it’s clearly stated, someone may still expect you will deliver it.
+Don’t feed false expectations.
+It’ll be easier to hand off the project at the end.

-A customer should approve project scope statement.
+A customer should approve the project scope statement.
 In fact, it is a formal and mutual agreement.

 It does not mean that we cannot change the project scope.
 No. It means that to make a change – we need to amend the agreement.

-There is only one crucial point I want to stress.
+There’s only one crucial point I want to stress: